hsiuhsiu/dotfiles/README.md

 # My dotfiles

-It includes some config files for
+It includes my config files for

 - vim
 - tmux
 - bash
 - zsh
 - git
+- cmqlstyle

 ## Setup (by [dotbot](https://github.com/anishathalye/dotbot))

 Run `./install`.

 Note that the following files will be overwirte.
-Backup them if needed
+Backup them if necessary

 - `~/.gitignore_global`
-- `~/.inputrc`
 - `~/.tmux.conf`
 - `~/.vim`
 - `~/.vimrc`
 - `~/.cmqlstyle.css`

+### Shell
+Use oh-my-zsh and the romkatv/powerlevel10k theme instead

 ### Git